Magnetar giant flare oscillations and the nuclear symmetry energy: Torsional Oscillations in a Strong Magnetic Field

 \section{Torsional Oscillations in a Strong Magnetic Field}

-We describe the axial crust modes of an oscillating neutron star following the work of \citet{schumaker83} and \citet{samuelsson07}.
+We describe the axial crust modes of an oscillating neutron star in the relativistic Cowling approximation following the work of \citet{schumaker83} and \citet{samuelsson07}.
 We combine two forms of the axial perturbation equation.
-In the non-magnetic case, the equation for the axial perturbation $\xi$ can be written in the form \citep{samuelsson07} $\xi^{\prime\prime} + F^{\prime}\xi^{\prime} + G\xi = 0$, in which primes indicate derivatives with respect to the radial coordinate, and $F$ and $G$ are functions of the shear velocity $v_{s}$ and the metric functions $\nu$ and $\lambda$ for a static and spherically symmetric spacetime metric, $\dif s^{2} = -e^{2\nu}\dif t^{2} + e^{2\lambda}\dif r^{2} + r^{2} \left(\dif \theta^{2} + \sin^{2}\theta\,\dif\phi^{2}\right)$.
-The radial component of the perturbation is suppressed due to the strong vertical stratification.
-Working in the isotropic limit, we incorporate corrections for a finite Alfv\'en velocity $\vAlfven = B/\sqrt{4\pi\rho_{i}}$ by analogy with the Newtonian expressions \citep{piro05, steiner09}.
+In the non-magnetic case, the equation for the axial perturbation $\xi$ can be written in the form \citep{samuelsson07} $\xi^{\prime\prime} + F^{\prime}\xi^{\prime} + G\xi = 0$, in which primes indicate derivatives with respect to the radial coordinate, and $F$ and $G$ are functions of the shear velocity $\vshear$ and the metric functions $\nu$ and $\lambda$ for a static and spherically symmetric space-time metric, $\dif s^{2} = -e^{2\nu}\dif t^{2} + e^{2\lambda}\dif r^{2} + r^{2} \left(\dif \theta^{2} + \sin^{2}\theta\,\dif\phi^{2}\right)$.
+Because of the strong vertical stratification, radial perturbations are driven to small amplitudes and high frequencies and are much less relevant in the crust.
+Working in the isotropic limit, we incorporate corrections for a finite Alfv\'en velocity $\vAlfven = B/\sqrt{4\pi\rho_{i}}$ in the radial direction by analogy with the Newtonian expressions \citep{piro05, steiner09}.
+A more complicated magnetic field configuration is worthy of study, but we find below that crustal frequencies are more sensitive to entrainment and the EOS and thus we choose a uniform magnetic field for now.
 The result is

-In this expression $r$ is the radius, $\varepsilon$ is the energy density, $p$ is the pressure, $\omega$ is the angular frequency, and $l$ is the angular wavenumber.
-The shear velocity is $v_{s} = \sqrt{\mu/\rho}$.
+In this expression $r$ is the radius, $\varepsilon$ is the energy density, $p$ is the pressure, $\omega$ is the angular frequency, and $l$ is the angular wave number.
+The shear velocity is $\vshear = \sqrt{\mu/\rho}$, which is plotted with the Alfv\'en velocity in Fig.~\ref{f.Alfven-shear-speeds}.
 Here $\mu$ is the shear modulus, for which we use the formulation appropriate for a body-centered cubic lattice \citep{strohmayer91},